Why Injection Molding Is Critical for Plastic Solar Decorative Garden Lights

 Typical defects we see in plastic solar housings

-- Flash and burrs – thin layers of excess plastic along parting lines, making assembly difficult and causing water paths.
+- Flash and burrs – thin layers of excess plastic along parting lines, making assembly difficult and sometimes creating potential water paths.

 - Short shots – incomplete filling, especially on thin ribs or corners.